Carlosrincong/AWS-Solutions-Architect-Associate/Neptune/README.md

 Neptune is a fully managed graph database offered by AWS.
 A graph database is a good choice for highly connected data with a rich variety of relationships.  for applications that work with highly connected datasets.
-Neptune offers read replicas in multtiple AZ for highly availability (max 15) Cluster volume: copies of the data in multiple AZ in a single region.
+Neptune offers by default 3 read replicas in multiple AZ for highly availability (max 15) Cluster volume: copies of the data in multiple AZ in a single region.

 Companies often use graph databases for recommendation engines, fraud detection, and knowledge graphs.